 - Ensure that the loop power source is isolated.
 This means that its output ground (the one connected to the sensor) is not tied to its input ground (the one that connects to AC line power.)
 An isolated power source means that the output ground can be tied to another ground (like a non-isolated instrument) without consequence.

-- In self-powered applications, ensure that the low-side of the loop is isolated from its power source.
+- If using self-powered sensors, ensure that the low-side of the loop is isolated from its power source.

 - If you lack control over the power sources and determine that they are not isolated, then your only option is to power ALL devices (power supplies, self-powered sensors, the instrument, and its connected PC) from exactly the same power outlet.
 Don’t make the mistake of using outlets that are close to each other.
 If you run out of receptacles on a single outlet, then use a power strip.